lebaston100/vrc-patpatpat/README.md

 This a is a fork of [https://github.com/danielfvm/Patstrap](https://github.com/danielfvm/Patstrap) which will try to work on the following:

-- Rewrite ESP code in micropython for no particular reason
 - Switch to using osc over udp for the motor control data
 - Implement support for more then 3 touch points
 - (Maybe) add a 3d vizualizer (mostly for dev)